Hartwick Hawks men's soccer

-The Hartwick Hawks men's soccer team represents Hartwick College as member of the Empire 8 in NCAA Division III.
+The Hartwick Hawks men's soccer team represents Hartwick College as member of the Empire 8 at the NCAA Division III level.
 The Hawks play their home matches on Elmore Field located on the Hartwick campus in Oneonta, New York.
 The team is coached by John Scott, the seventh head coach in the program's long history.
-The Hawks were distinguished by being the only Division III program playing Division I men's soccer as an affiliate member of the Sun Belt Conference and by having won the 1977 NCAA Division I Men's Soccer Championship.
+The Hawks were distinguished by being the only Division III program playing Division I men's soccer as an affiliate member of the Sun Belt Conference and by having won the 1977 NCAA Division I soccer tournament.
 However, on February 28, 2018, Hartwick announced that the men's soccer program would be moving from D1 to D3.

 History

 Hartwick men's soccer was started by Hal Greig in 1956, three years before the NCAA began sanctioning the sport.
 Building slowly, Greig headed the program for four years, leading the Hawks to their first two winning seasons.

 Greig was succeeded by David Haase, who in seven seasons had five winning teams, two more with .500 records, and led the Hawks to their first two NCAA Men's Soccer Championship tournaments in 1962 and 1964.

 Al Miller headed the program for six seasons, leading the Hawks to five NCAA Tournaments, including their first College Cup placing third in 1970.
 Miller was coach when, in 1972, the NCAA Division II Men's Soccer Championship was begun.
 Hartwick, along with many other "non-major" schools, moved into the new division.
 Following that season, Miller was hired away into the ranks of professional soccer.

 After only one season in DII, Hartwick and several other of the more prominent DII soccer programs moved back to Division I. Timo Liekoski headed the program for three seasons, gaining three NCAA tournaments, and a second third-place finish in 1974 before he, too, was hired away to the pros.

 Liekoski was succeeded by Jim Lennox, who remained at the Hartwick helm for twenty-seven seasons.
 Under Lennox, the Hawks advanced to thirteen NCAA tournaments, five College Cups, and the 1977 NCAA Championship.
 By the time Lennox departed Hartwick for the NSCAA, several of the "major" athletic conferences had come to emphasize soccer, and the non-major soccer independents like Hartwick were largely overtaken by big-budget major schools.
 While Lennox's teams made the NCAA tournament in eleven of his first twelve seasons, they made only three of his last fifteen, including missing during each of his last seven seasons at Hartwick.
 In 2000, Hartwick left the ranks of the independent schools, joining the Atlantic Soccer Conference (ASC).
 In 2002, Lennox quit the Hartwick post unexpectedly to become Director of Coaching Education for the National Soccer Coaches Association of America (NSCAA).
 For his work at Hartwick and the NSCAA, he was named to the NSCAA Hall of Fame in 2013.